gavin105/ion-parser/@lepzulnag/README.md

 'pink'
 ```

-Because a key with no value will be considered as an array's element.
+Any value without a key will be considered as an array's element.

 ### 3. String values with no quotation marks